ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 ![Architecture.](watsonx-ref-arch.svg "Architecture"){: caption="Figure 2.
 Reference Architecture" caption-side="bottom"}

-Central to the architecture are two VPCs, which provide for separation of concerns between provider management functionality and consumer workloads.
+Central to the architecture are three VPCs, which provide for separation of concerns between provider management functionality and consumer workloads.

 **Management VPC**<br>
 Provides compute, storage, and network services to enable the application application provider's administrators to monitor, operate, and maintain the environment.